On the oscillating electric dipole moment induced by axion-fermion couplings: Introduction

 This paper aims to re-examine the derivation of the axion-induced EDM in \eq{eq:aedm}, given its potential impact for EDM searches.
 While the NR expansion of the axion Dirac equation in Ref.~\cite{Smith:2023htu} was obtained by means of the Foldy-Wouthuysen approach \cite{Foldy:1949wa}, which consists of a block-diagonalization of the Dirac equation, we here employ the more direct Pauli elimination method \cite{Pauli:1927qhd} in order to provide an independent derivation.
 These two techniques are known to yield equivalent results (see e.g.~\cite{deVries:1968ksb}), although the Pauli elimination method requires careful treatment of spinor normalization.

 Throughout our derivation, we pay a special attention to verifying that the expected properties of the axion theory, such as the equivalence of the axion formulation in the derivative and exponential bases, as well as the axion shift symmetry, are properly satisfied.
-While we were able to reproduce most of the results of Ref.~\cite{Smith:2023htu} (as well as \cite{Alexander:2017zoh,Wang:2021dfj}), we disagree c axion-fermion coupling in terms of a standard axion EDM, as given by \eq{eq:aedm}.
+While we were able to reproduce most of the results of Ref.~\cite{Smith:2023htu} (as well as \cite{Alexander:2017zoh,Wang:2021dfj}), we disagree on the physical interpretation of the axion-fermion coupling in terms of a standard axion EDM, as given by \eq{eq:aedm}.
 The crucial point consists in the identification of a previously overlooked axion boundary term which is needed in order to restore the axion shift symmetry, irrespective of the chosen axion basis.
 Without this term, the axion shift symmetry would be explicitly broken by \eq{eq:aedm}.
 Remarkably, the inclusion of this boundary term in time-dependent perturbation theory drastically affects the phenomenology of the standard axion EDM.

-Nonetheless, in the presence of a constant electric field, it is still possible to define a time-integrated effective EDM, which is made of the standard EDM of \eq{eq:aedm} plus a contribution arising from the axion boundary term.
+Nonetheless, in the presence of a constant electric field, it is still possible to define a time-averaged effective EDM, which is made of the standard EDM of \eq{eq:aedm} plus a contribution arising from the axion boundary term.
 Depending on the oscillation regime, different behaviors emerge.
-For slow oscillations the axion boundary term washes out the standard oscillating EDM, resulting in an exact cancellation in the static limit, while in the fast oscillations regime the axion boundary term enhances the amplitude of the effective EDM.
-For intermediate oscillations instead the effective EDM is similar in size to the standard one in \eq{eq:aedm}.
+For slow oscillations the axion boundary term washes out the standard oscillating EDM, resulting in an exact cancellation in the static limit.
+In the regime of fast oscillations, where the standard EDM contribution is suppressed, the axion boundary term instead maintains a constant amplitude of the effective EDM.
+For intermediate or fast oscillations, the effective EDM is similar in size to the standard one in \eq{eq:aedm}.